← Back to projects

 Primary Metrics

-MAE, RMSE, weighted Kappa, exact agreement and ±1 class, AUC-ROC
+MAE, RMSE, weighted Kappa, exact agreement and ±1 class, AUROC

 Composite Score